chiara-septentrio/PX4-user_guide/en/gps_compass/septentrio.md

 - RTK positioning using corrections over MAVLink from a ground control station
 - Dual-antenna heading with mosaic-H-based receivers
 - Moving base heading with two single-antenna receivers
-- SBF logging to internal storage on the receiver
+- Flexible SBF logging to internal storage on the receiver
 - Logging of all communication with the receiver to internal storage on the flight controller
 - Automatic baud rate and port detection
-- Automatic, parameterized configuration for all features
+- Automatic, parameterized configuration for all features (can also be disabled)
 - Status and health monitoring from a MAVLink console

 ## Quick Start